Why A Quiet Inverter Generator Might Be The Best For You

 - No Wheels

-If you’re looking for the quietest RV generator on the market, the EU1000i is it.
+If you’re looking for the quietest RV generator on the market, the EU2200i is it.
 Honda generators are often seen as the benchmark when it comes to quiet inverter generators.

-It’s advertised as operating at 42 to 50 dBA and being less noisy than a normal conversation.
-The 42 dBA noise level is during 25% load.
+It’s advertised as operating at 48 – 57 dBA and being less noisy than a normal conversation.
+The 48 dBA noise level is during 25% load.

-The 49.4 cc Honda GXH50 engine is started with a pull start and will with a 0.6-gallon fuel tank run for about 7 hours at 25% load.
-25% load would be about 225 watts, which would be like watching TV while charging a laptop.
+The 121 cc Honda GXR120 engine is started with a pull start and will with a 0.95-gallon fuel tank run for about 8 hours at 25% load.
+25% load would be about 450 watts, which is usually more than enough power to run the basics in an RV.

 See Also: Best RV Steps & Stairs For Campers & Trailers Reviews